Rojta/rnc-blog-posts/update-1-6.md

 ---

 ## Additions
+- [EXPERIMENTAL] When entering interiors, you will no longer see Radar & Nametags.
+  - This was added due to a suggestion that players massively voted in favour of.
+  - With this change, players will have to carefully plan their approach to barricaded suspects, instead of just rushing inside and spraying & praying.
+It'll give interior shootouts a completely new feel.
+- Added "Digital HP & AR Display" which displays your health & armour in numbers, bottom-left corner of the radar.
+Toggleable in the menu.
 - Added weapon fire mode switching hud.
 - **New badge system.**
   - With new badge system player will be able to learn new badges to display in chat, voice activity, scoreboard, etc..